 Additionally, the client provides a number of methods callable from the server.
 They are defined in “ServerConnection” class.
 The following methods are provided:

 “UpdateClientState” – Issued to notify the client that its state has changed.
-Has a single parameter of type “ClientState” that will be described lower.
+It has a single parameter of type “ClientState” that will be described below.

 “UpdateBoardState” – Called when there’s an active game the client is participating in to notify that the state of the board has changed.
 Has a single parameter of type “BoardState” that was described in section 4.1.